/

 How to Use the Temperature Converter

-Enter a temperature and select Celsius, Fahrenheit, or Kelvin.
-All three values update simultaneously.
+Enter a temperature in any field — Celsius, Fahrenheit, Kelvin, or Rankine.
+All four values update simultaneously.

 About This Tool

-Celsius, Fahrenheit, and Kelvin are the three temperature scales you will encounter in everyday life and science.
+Celsius, Fahrenheit, Kelvin, and Rankine are the four temperature scales you will encounter in everyday life, science, and engineering.
 Celsius is used by most of the world for weather and cooking.
 Fahrenheit is standard in the United States for weather and oven temperatures.
 Kelvin is the SI unit used in science — it starts at absolute zero (−273.15 °C), the coldest physically possible temperature, making it essential for physics and chemistry.
+Rankine is an absolute scale built on the Fahrenheit degree, used by some US thermodynamics and aerospace engineers.
 Unlike length or weight conversions, temperature conversion is not a simple ratio — it involves both multiplication and an offset, which is why mental math often goes wrong.
-This tool converts all three scales simultaneously with a quick reference table for common benchmarks.
+This tool converts all four scales simultaneously with a quick reference table for common benchmarks.

 Quick Reference Table